ACTING BIO OF ROB MANISCALCO

-He received his acting training at the Circle in the Square Theater in New York City.
-In 1993 he made his Carnegie Hall debut with the New Renaissance Chamber Artists, an experimental ensemble of musicians and actors and has a B.M. in orchestral performance so he’s no stranger to playing Beethoven!
+Rob received his professional acting training at Circle in the Square Theater School in New York City.
+In 1993 he made his Carnegie Hall debut with the New Renaissance Chamber Artists, an experimental ensemble of musicians and actors, premiering original works.
+He received a double bachelor’s in orchestral performance and teaching.
 In Detroit, his home town, Rob was host of “Art Beat,” a highly rated TV show on PBS, where he interviewed celebrated artists in their studios.
-He also did a lot of great theatre in Detroit’s top venues.
-As Rob’s “day job” he is a nationally recognized portrait artist; his fine art and portraits are part of hundreds of private and public collections throughout North America, including many prominent Charlestonians.
-He was the courtroom sketch artist for the Dylann Roof trial.
-Check out maniscalcogallery.com.
+As Rob’s “day job,” he is a nationally recognized artist; his fine art and portraits are part of hundreds of private and public collections throughout North America, including many prominent Charlestonians.
+He was the courtroom sketch artist for the Dylann Roof and Michael Slager trials.